krojzl/sap-hana/export/export.md

 XSA Technical Data can be stored either in System Database Tenant (default option) or in Tenant Database along with XSA Customer Application Data (available since SAP HANA 2.0 SP03 (revision 34)).

-Since installing XSA Technical Data in System Database Tenant is making "Tenant Move" operation impossible, it is recommended to install XSA Technical Data into Tenant Database wherever possible.
+Since installing XSA Technical Data in System Database Tenant is making Tenant Move operation impossible, it is recommended to install XSA Technical Data into Tenant Database wherever possible.
 However, please note the technical restrictions as described in [Installation and Update Guide: Installing XS Advanced in a Tenant Database](https://help.sap.com/viewer/2c1988d620e04368aa4103bf26f17727/2.0.04/en-US/be61eaff568a4fcfbefe5644678cd0d4.html).

 Additional Information: